bszwej/composable-resource-management-in-scala/README.md

 # Composable resource management in Scala
-This is a complementary repository to the following blogpost:
+This is a complementary repository to the following blog post: https://github.com/bszwej/composable-resource-management-in-scala

 ## Running
 Examples can be run with sbt.